-Wireless versus hard-wired systems.
-The distance between a camera and a receiver will affect the quality of images received, even with hard-wired systems.
+Hard-wired alternatives.
+The distance between a camera and a receiver will affect the guality of images received, even with hard-wired systems.
 Standard coaxial cabling will suffice for distances of up to 1,000 feet; fiber-optic cabling can go further.
 Repeaters can boost the range considerably.
 Industrial strength routers make it possible to install wireless cameras almost anywhere.
-Power-Over-Ethernet (POE) capability has made it possible to install cameras anywhere intranet cabling already runs, saving the substantial cost of running power cabling.
-(There are some limitations on distance with POE, usually about 300 feet, although this can be doubled with a mid-span expander.)
-Cables should be encased in metal conduit or otherwise protected from vandalism or accidental damage.
+Power-over-Ethernet (PoE) capability has made it possible to install cameras anywhere intranet cabling already runs, saving the substantial cost of running power cabling.
+(There are some limitations on distance with PoE, usually about 300 feet, although this can be doubled with a mid-span expander.)
+PoE can power most electronic technologies, including alarm keypads, access readers, fire alarms, and cameras, Cables should be encased in metal conduit or otherwise protected from vandalism or accidental damage.
 Any installation that leaves cables exposed to vandals is inadequate.
 For isolated locations, solar-powered cameras are now on the market as well.
+Wireless mesh networks, routers, and repeaters are discussed further on p.9.